 Portchester to Paulsgrove Coastal Flood and Erosion Risk Management Scheme Update

-The outline design options for the first phase of works, which will be further developed throughout the detailed design stage, are also shown below:
+The outline design options for the first phase of works, which were due to be further developed during the detailed design stage, are shown below.